Emergency Fund Calculator

 How Much is Enough?

-• 3 Months: Minimum recommended for stable dual-income households.
+• 3 Months Minimum for stable dual-income households.

-• 12 Months: Ideal for self-employed, commission-based, or volatile income.
+• 12 Months Ideal for self-employed or volatile income.

 πŸ’‘ Pro Tip

-• Accessible: You can get it within 1-2 business days.
+• Accessible Liquid cash you can access within 1-2 business days.

 Frequently Asked Questions